-If you pay your mortgage by standing order, cash or cheque you can make your repayment on a day you choose, but it must be paid into your mortgage account before the last working day of the month.
-This means that although your mortgage falls due on the first day of the month you can make the repayment on any day of that month.
-If you pay by cheque, the cheque must be cleared before the last working day of the month.
+If you pay your mortgage by standing order, cash or cheque you can make your repayment on a day you choose, but it must be paid into your mortgage account before the 6th of the following month.
+This means that although your mortgage falls due on the 7th day of the month you can make the repayment on any day of that month and by the 6th of the following month.
+If you pay by cheque, the cheque must be cleared by the 6th of the following month.